likhithakotla/devops_monitoring_with_twilio_and_grafana/README.md

 - **metrics_simulator.py**: Simulates metrics (CPU, memory, disk, network) (just using for this project to get clear results or else any application code can be used and node exporter can be used for real time CPU, Memory, disk matrices)
 - **twilio_alert_webhook.py**: Flask server for receiving webhook alerts
 - **sendgrid_config.py**: SendGrid setup for API email delivery
-- **run.sh**: Orchestrates startup of all services and installs all dependencies needed.
+- **run.sh**: Orchestrates startup of all services and installs all dependencies (like prometheus_client, flask, sendgrid and python-dotenv) needed.

 **Key Files:**
 | File | Purpose |